vzeman/confoot/content/us/products/confoot-leg-cfp.md

 shortDescription: "ConFoot-leg CFP is designed for loading docks, enabling the container to be secured to the dock while allowing the doors to open fully against the sides."
 technicalDescription: "The CFP model allows products to be loaded directly from production into the container without intermediate storage, and no other container handling equipment is needed."
 videoID: "da7h7VgJHgs"
+faq:
+  - question: "What is ConFoot-leg CFP?"
+    answer: |
+      ConFoot-leg CFP is designed for loading docks, enabling the container to be secured to the dock while allowing the doors to open fully against the sides.
+  - question: "How does ConFoot-leg CFP work?"
+    answer: |
+      The ConFoot-leg CFP secures the container to the dock, allowing for seamless loading and unloading directly from production.
+This model eliminates the need for additional container handling equipment, streamlining the logistics process.
 specifications:
   - name: "Weight"
     value: "24 kg per leg"